fqantonio/GoingInductive/README.md

 Figure 2 shows in the y-axis the name of the samples and the x-axis show the median differences for each sample in four variables already described: TEST, LAB, BEHAV and CLASS.
 The variables change, represented by colors (see legend), between treatment group and control group are presented on the left of the graph if there is a negative impact and in the right if there is a positive 4C/ID impact.
 There is a vertical line with x equal to zero, meaning that there is no 4C/ID impact.

-Looking into the graph there are two groups of results that stands up: blue and green.
+Looking into the graph there are two groups of results that stands: blue and green.
 The first means that there is a positive treatment effect for the Lab Practice and the latter means that there is a overall negative impact for the social skills: in this case only the GRADE 9 students seems to have a positive impact and no effect for FEMALE students.
 The TEST variable shows a tendency towards no impact with a few positive and negative.
 For the CLASS, Academic Results there a tendecy towards no effect to a slight negative one.

 Looking into the sample JUNIOR SCHOOL 1 (sample with grades 7, 8 and 9 for school 1) that seems to be more reliable for three reasons:most **robust and reliable sample** used in this work: in fact the sample is much larger.
 So, they show results about the JUNIOR sample for SCHOOL 1, which means: